DZhangLab/HIDe-chaincode-API/README.md

     node index.js

-  You can find the response by going to http://localhost:3000/ or replace "localhost" with your ip address.
+You can find the default response by going to http://localhost:3000/ or replace "localhost" with your ip address.